wp-plugins/cleanprint-lt/readme.txt

 1. User activates CleanPrint by hitting print button
 2. Print preview appears including pagination and editing tools for optimization
 3. User selects desired output:
-   * Print - Sends content to your printer
    * PDF - Saves content as a PDF document
-   * Email - Sends content via eMail
+   * Text - Saves content as a rich text formated file
    * Dropbox - Saves a PDF or text file to your Dropbox account
+   * Box - Saves a PDF or text file to your Box account
-   * Google Docs - Saves a PDF or text file to your Google Docs account
+   * Google Drive - Saves a PDF or text file to your Google Drive account
+   * Google Cloud Print - prints to a remote printer
+   * Print - Sends content to your printer
+   * Email - Sends content via email
 4. Share article link to Facebook, Twitter, LinkedIn, and Google+

 <h4>Features and Benefits</h4>